szymach/c-pchart/README.md

 Where to get it?
 ================
-For the time being at GitHub: https://github.com/szymach/CpChart Will add it to packagist later.
+For the time being at [GitHub](https://github.com/szymach/CpChart).

+Will add it to packagist later.